vistadataproject/vistadataproject.github.io/demo/index.md

 * Download and install [Vagrant](https://www.vagrantup.com/downloads.html)

-* On a terminal (or Windows [Command Prompt](https://www.lifewire.com/command-prompt-2625840) ),  enter the following commands
+* Open a Terminal (in Windows this is called [Command Prompt](https://www.lifewire.com/how-to-open-command-prompt-2618089) ), and enter the following commands

 * Verify that Git, Virtualbox, and Vagrant are installed properly and are the latest version:
     ```shell